 Attn: Clerk of Court

 601 North Pecos Road

 Las Vegas, NV 89101

-After you complete the steps on this page, a copy of the Petition and the Citation must be served on the children's relatives and possibly some other agencies.
+After you file your forms, you have to serve the children's relatives and possibly some other agencies with a copy of the Petition and the Citation.
 The Court does not serve the papers for you.
 It is up to YOU to make sure all of the required people are served after you file for guardianship.
-After you have completed the steps on this page, learn all about how to have the relatives and required agencies served by visiting the Serving the Relatives page.

 Visit the Serving the Relatives page to learn how to serve.

 There are programs available to financially assist relatives who are caring for children in their home.
 Relatives may be eligible for non-needy caretaker TANF benefits, and those 62 and older may also be eligible for Kinship Care cash benefits and/or legal help.
 You can learn more about these programs by visiting your local welfare office, or visiting the Nevada Division of Welfare and Supportive Services website.

 If you are parenting a relative's child, Foster Kinship is a nonprofit organization that provides free support and information, including help with applying for financial benefits.
 Visit the Foster Kinship website for more information.
 You can also download the Resources for Relative Caregivers information sheet for other services.